 Prevention of Preeclampsia and Eclampsia

 A maternal fetal medicine specialist may recommend low-dose aspirin or other treatments to decrease the chance of a woman with risk factors for preeclampsia developing this condition.
+Before you become pregnant, you should also try to take steps to become as healthy as possible.
+Speak with your doctor regarding the management of any conditions that may increase your risk of preeclampsia.
 These treatments are most effective if started earlier in pregnancy before there are any signs of preeclampsia.

 Preeclampsia Symptoms & Outcomes